penguinwang96825/arxiv_paper_web_scraping/README.md

 ```

 ### Get the arxiv paper list
 It can show at most 2000 papers in one page.
-Therefore, I have to make a "for" loop to change to the next page until all papers of each category have been appended into a lost.
+Therefore, I have to make a `for` loop to change to the next page until all papers of each category have been appended into a lost.

 ```python
 def get_arxiv_paper_list(total_entries, year, category):